hhundley/Exploring-Hunter/README.md

 ## Exploring-Hunter
 #
 ### DESCRIPTION:
 ####   Module 2 challenge whereby a personal website/application portfolio waas built from scratch utilizing only HTML and CSS elements in the initial build.
-The portfolio wioll be an ongoing work in progress as more applications/projects are developed to showcase.
+The portfolio will be an ongoing work in progress as more applications/projects are developed to showcase.
 #
 ### Screenshot:
 ![screenshot](/assets/images/Screen%20Shot%202022-07-04%20at%209.44.16%20PM.png "1")